An exciting programme of changes has been completed – making Hyde Hall an even more inspirational experience for visitors

-Designed by Suffolk-based garden and landscape designer Xa Tollemache, the new garden which opened summer 2017, has a circular design to symbolise a globe with four quarters, representing Europe & the Middle East, Asia, North & Central America, and South America.
+Designed by Suffolk-based garden and landscape designer Xa Tollemache, the new garden, sponsored by Witan Investment Trust, opened in summer 2017.
+Its circular design symbolises a globe with four quarters representing Europe & the Middle East, Asia, North & Central America and South America.
 At its centre is a bespoke octagonal glasshouse manufactured by Hartley Botanic.

 The garden features a cornucopia of fruit and vegetables, challenging perceptions of conventional allotments with its range of everyday, exotic, and edible ornamental vegetables from across the globe.
 Planted in a combination of ground-level and raised beds, it will also test the boundaries of growing tender edibles in a dry Essex climate with heavy clay soil.
 Discover ten interesting edibles we're growing in the garden.

-See this highly anticipated garden feature come to life, month by month.
+See how this garden came to life, month by month.

 Opened in spring 2017, visitors can now experience extra shopping areas and a re-styled café, making your visit with us even more enjoyable.

-The Hyde Hall Winter Garden will be a celebration of the delights of winter with its radiant stems and leaves, peeling barks and dazzling berries.
-Coppiced willow, sculpted into interesting shapes, will capture people's imagination, as will the frost-tinged summer perennials as they fade into winter dormancy.
-A journey through the garden will allow visitors to take in the tranquil beauty of Clover Hill, the Lake, and the stunning views up towards the Hilltop Garden.
+The Winter Garden, officially opened in 2018, is a celebration of the delights of winter with its radiant stems and leaves, peeling barks and dazzling berries.
+Coppiced willow, sculpted into interesting shapes, capture people's imagination, as does the frost-tinged summer perennials as they fade into winter dormancy.
+A journey through the garden allows visitors to take in the tranquil beauty of Clover Hill, the Lake and the stunning views up towards the Hilltop Garden.

-The Winter Garden will also include around 100 different types of Cornus (dogwood) which will be monitored as part of a RHS Trial to establish which varieties perform reliably.
+Planting includes Prunus, Pinus, Acer, Cornus, Betula and Japanese cedar.
+One hundred different types of Cornus (dogwood) will be monitored as part of an RHS Trial to establish which varieties perform reliably.
 Those plants that give good all round performance will be awarded the RHS Award of Garden Merit (AGM).